gnuthought/ansible-role-openshift-provision/README.md

 * `process_templates` - Templates to process to create resources within this project, described below

+* `resource_path` - List of paths to search for resource definitons specified by relative file path under `resources`, defaults to `resource_path` value at cluster level

 * `resources` - Definitions of OpenShift resources to create in project, described below